ultima-ib/ultima/frtb_userguide/src/weights.md

 ## Assign Weights

-**Ultima assigns weights (and few other parameters) to your dataset as per the regulation**.
-Weights assignment is kept separately from the computation because it needs to be done once only.
-Make sure you **assign weights before doing any computations**.
+First part of the calculation(assuming you've got your exposures/sensitivities) is to assign weights to them as per the regulation. **Ultima assigns weights (and few other parameters) to your exposures as per the regulation**.
+Make sure you **assign weights before doing any computations**:

 ```python
 {{#include ./examples/frtb_input.py:18:20}}
 print(ds.frame())
 ```

+You will get an error if you try to assign twice.
 Now, let's see what happened.
 We will need a little helper function:

 ```python
 {{#include ./examples/frtb_input.py:22:33}}